cbc-demos/express-static-example/README.md

 ## Explanation

-In order to make managing routing for static assets (css, front-end js, html, images, etc.) Express includes static middleware to performing routing to the file in the configured directory. `express.static("public")` sets up routing too all files in the `public` directory.
+Express includes static middleware to make routing for static resources easy to manage. `express.static("public")` sets up routing too all files in the `public` directory.
 Notice how `public` is not part of the path used when referencing these files in the front end resources.
+The directory need not be named public.
+You can use any directory.
+Multiple directory may be mounted using the middleware.